juliemturner/juliemturner.github.io/content/post/getting-started-pnpjs/index.md

 ## Introduction

-As a co-maintainer of the PnPjs library I know we strive to improve the documentation constantly.
-That said, it seems inappropriate to editorialize documentation so from that idea this blog post has been formed as a way to communicate more than what the documentation can provide for those just starting out with the library.
+As a co-maintainer of the PnPjs library I know it can be difficult for those just starting out with the library.
+I wanted to introduce a blog post that goes into more depth about how to start your journey.
 Let's drive right in.

 ## What is PnPjs